 Automate ALT attributes with Tensorflow

-Developed by engineers assigned to the Google Brain team within Google’s Artificial Intelligence division, TensorFlow is an open source framework (since 2015) dedicated to machine learning.
-It is one of the most widely used tools in the field of machine learning.
+Developed by engineers from the Google Brain team within Google’s AI division, TensorFlow is an open-source framework (released in 2015) dedicated to machine learning.
+It has since become one of the most widely used tools in the field.

 Installing Tensorflow